rismay/bk-curriculum/learning-objectives.md

 * SWBAT identify responsive web design patterns (fluid grid, @media queries, collapsing navbars) and have a high-level understanding of their implementation.

-* SWBAT articulate the specific and unique concerns introduced by designing for mobile devices (javascript support, character encoding, performance) and have a high-level understanding of their implementation (user agent sniffing, offline caching).
+* SWBAT articulate the specific and unique concerns introduced by designing for mobile devices (screen dimensions, character encoding, performance) and have a high-level understanding of their implementation (user agent sniffing, offline caching).

 ###SASS